Introduction to seo

 Search engines do have algorithms for consolidating mirrors and pages with the same content.
 Sites with session IDs should, therefore, be recognized and indexed correctly.
 However, it is difficult to index such sites and sometimes they may be indexed incorrectly, which has an adverse effect on seo page ranking.
 If you are interested in seo for your site, I recommend that you avoid session identifiers if possible.

-Redirects make site analysis more difficult for search robots, with resulting adverse effects on seo.
+2.3.5 Redirects Redirects make site analysis more difficult for search robots, with resulting adverse effects on seo.
 Do not use redirects unless there is a clear reason for doing so.

-The last two issues are not really mistakes but deliberate attempts to deceive search engines using illicit seo methods.
+2.3.6 Hidden text, a deceptive seo method The last two issues are not really mistakes but deliberate attempts to deceive search engines using illicit seo methods.
 Hidden text (when the text color coincides with the background color, for example) allows site owners to cram a page with their desired keywords without affecting page logic or visual layout.
 Such text is invisible to human visitors but will be seen by search robots.
 The use of such deceptive optimization methods may result in banning of the site.
 It could be excluded from the index (database) of the search engine.

-This is another deceptive seo technique.
+2.3.7 One-pixel links, seo deception This is another deceptive seo technique.
 Search engines consider the use of tiny, almost invisible, graphic image links just one pixel wide and high as an attempt at deception, which may lead to a site ban.

 3 External ranking factors

-As you can see from the previous section, many factors influencing the ranking process are under the control of webmasters.
+3.1 Why inbound links to sites are taken into account As you can see from the previous section, many factors influencing the ranking process are under the control of webmasters.
 If these were the only factors then it would be impossible for search engines to distinguish between a genuine high-quality document and a page created specifically to achieve high search ranking but containing no useful information.
 For this reason, an analysis of inbound links to the page being evaluated is one of the key factors in page ranking.
 This is the only factor that is not controlled by the site owner.

 It makes sense to assume that interesting sites will have more inbound links.
 This is because owners of other sites on the Internet will tend to have published links to a site if they think it is a worthwhile resource.
 The search engine will use this inbound link criterion in its evaluation of document significance.